 Essential Nutrients in Functional Medicine

-Macronutrients Macronutrients are the primary nutrients needed in large amounts to provide energy and support essential bodily functions.
+Macronutrients are the primary nutrients needed in large amounts to provide energy and support essential bodily functions.
 They include carbohydrates, proteins, and fats.
 In functional medicine, the emphasis is on consuming high-quality, whole-food sources of macronutrients to optimize nutrient density and minimize inflammation.
 For example, complex carbohydrates in fruits, vegetables, and whole grains provide fiber, essential vitamins, and minerals.
 High-quality proteins from grass-fed beef, wild-caught fish, and free-range chicken offer crucial amino acids and healthy fats.
 Omega-3 fatty acids and other healthy fats are found in fatty fish, nuts, and seeds.
-Monounsaturated fats in avocado and olive oil can help reduce inflammation and improve cardiovascular health.
+Monounsaturated fats in avocado and olive oil can help reduce inflammation and improve cardiovascular health. - Micronutrients

-Micronutrients Micronutrients are essential vitamins and minerals needed in smaller amounts to support various physiological processes.
+Micronutrients are essential vitamins and minerals needed in smaller amounts to support various physiological processes.
 They play a crucial role in cellular functions, energy metabolism, and immune system function.
 In functional medicine, there is a focus on consuming a diverse range of nutrient-dense foods to ensure optimal micronutrient intake.
-Examples of critical micronutrients include vitamin D, which supports bone health and immune function, and magnesium, which is involved in over 300 biochemical reactions.
+Examples of critical micronutrients include vitamin D, which supports bone health and immune function, and magnesium, which is involved in over 300 biochemical reactions. - Phytonutrients

-Phytonutrients Phytonutrients are compounds found in plant-based foods that have a wide range of health benefits.
+Phytonutrients are compounds found in plant-based foods that have a wide range of health benefits.
 They are responsible for the vibrant colors, flavors, and aromas of fruits and vegetables.
 In addition, phytonutrients act as antioxidants and anti-inflammatory agents and support immune function.
 In functional medicine, the emphasis is on consuming a rainbow of fruits and vegetables to maximize phytonutrient intake.
-Critical phytonutrients include carotenoids in orange and yellow fruits and vegetables and polyphenols in berries, nuts, and spices.
+Critical phytonutrients include carotenoids in orange and yellow fruits and vegetables and polyphenols in berries, nuts, and spices. - Probiotics

 Implementing Nutritional Strategies in Functional Medicine Nutrition